 Do you despise blogging?

 How much fun is it to wait in line at the post office?

-There are certain tasks we would all like to have vanished but the fact of the matter is if we want to reap the rewards of selling our artwork we better get the job done.
+There are certain tasks we would all like to have disappeared but the fact of the matter is if we want to reap the rewards of selling our artwork online we better get those dreadful jobs done.

 I have learned over the past fifteen years how to get everything done during the week and I would like to share these tips with you.

 Here are five tips to help you get the jobs that you hate to do, done so you can sell more art.

 - Schedule your art business to-do list – Everything can be accomplished with a plan.
 Set a schedule for your to-do list.
 A Schedule will prevent you from wandering around doing little things that do not need to get done.

 - Plan your Week – Take your to-do list and make a schedule for the week.
 You will be able to accomplish more if you set a designated day and time for a particular job.
 An example would be to do all of your shipping on Friday.
 If you do you ship all of your orders in one day, you will save more time during the week than if you would ship every day.
 You will have more time to get the other jobs that need to get done accomplished.